 Both parties deprecated war; but one of them would make war rather than let the nation survive; and others would accept war rather than let it perish.
 And the war came.

 Each looked for an easier triumph, and a result less fundamental and astounding.
 Both read the same Bible, and pray to the same God; and each invokes His aid against the other.
 It may seem strange that any men should dare ask a just God’s assistance in wringing their bread from the sweat of other men's faces; but let us judge not that we will be not judged. (emphasis mine)

 With malice toward none; with charity for all; with firmness in the right, as God gives us to see the right, let us strive on to finish the work we are in, to bind up the nation’s wounds; to care for him who shall have borne the battle, and for his widow, and his orphan - to do all which may achieve and cherish a just, and a lasting peace, among ourselves, and with all nations.

 Note the italicized language: Let us Judge not that we will not be judged.
 Lincoln was, of course, commenting on the peculiar institution of Southern slavery.
 But he stopped well short of passing judgment.
-It is important enough to be considered the second lesson of US History, which Lincoln footnoted to the Holy Bible.
+It is important enough to be considered the second lesson of US History, authority for which Lincoln footnoted to the Holy Bible.
 In that particular passage Jesus Christ had spoken thus:

 "Judge not, that you be not judged.

 judge, you will be judged; and with the

 same measure you use, it will be mea-